-- Opportunity to establish a close relationship with a primary caregiver. - The quality of caregiving. - The child's characteristics. - Family context. - 2.5 Eating disorders: Eating disorders are serious mental illnesses which affect an individual's relationship with food.
-Eating disorders often emerge when worries about weight begin to dominate a person's life. - 2.6 Substance misuse: Substance misuse is the use of harmful substances, e.g., drugs and alcohol. - 2.7 Deliberate self-harm: Deliberate self-harm is a person intentionally inflicting physical pain upon themselves. - 2.8 Post-traumatic stress: Post-traumatic stress is recurring trauma due to experiencing or witnessing something deeply shocking or disturbing.
-If symptoms persist, a person can develop post-traumatic stress disorder. - 3.
-Roles and responsibilities - 3.1 The school's leadership as a whole is responsible for: - Helping to prevent mental health and wellbeing difficulties: By creating a safe and calm environment, where mental health problems are less likely to occur, the leadership can improve the mental health and wellbeing of the school community and work with to instill resilience.
-A preventative approach includes teaching students about mental wellbeing through the curriculum and reinforcing these messages in our activities and ethos. - Identifying mental health and wellbeing difficulties: By equipping staff with the knowledge required, early and accurate identification of emerging problems is enabled. - Providing early support for students experiencing mental health and wellbeing difficulties: By raising awareness and employing efficient referral processes, the school's leadership can help students access evidence-based early support and interventions.

-- Accessing specialist support to assist students with mental health and wellbeing difficulties: By working effectively with external agencies, the school can provide swift access or referrals to specialist support and treatment. - Identifying and supporting students with SEND: As part of this duty, the school's leadership considers how to use some of the SEND resources to provide support for students with mental health difficulties that amount to SEND. - Identifying where wellbeing concerns represent safeguarding concerns: Where mental health and wellbeing concerns could be an indicator of abuse, neglect or exploitation, the school will ensure that appropriate safeguarding referrals are made in line with the Child Protection and Safeguarding Policy.
+- Opportunity to establish a close relationship with a primary caregiver.

-3.2 - Lead members of staff:
+- The quality of caregiving.

-Mrs Manderson - Headteacher

-Ms Rockell - SMHL/DSL

-SENCO
+- The child's characteristics.

+- Family context.

+2.5 - Eating disorders: Eating disorders are serious mental illnesses which affect an individual's relationship with food.
+Eating disorders often emerge when worries about weight begin to dominate a person's life.

+2.6 - Substance misuse: Substance misuse is the use of harmful substances, e.g., drugs and alcohol.

+2.7 - Deliberate self-harm: Deliberate self-harm is a person intentionally inflicting physical pain upon themselves.

+2.8 - Post-traumatic stress: Post-traumatic stress is recurring trauma due to experiencing or witnessing something deeply shocking or disturbing.
+If symptoms persist, a person can develop post-traumatic stress disorder.

+3. Roles and responsibilities

+3.1 - All staff are responsible for promoting positive mental health and wellbeing across our school and for understanding risk factors.
+If any members of staff are concerned about a student's mental health or wellbeing, they should inform the DSL/SMHL or any member of the safeguarding team.
+A concern should be raised on MyConcern

+Certain members of staff have extra duties to lead on mental health and wellbeing in school.
+These members of staff include:
-Miss Dale - Deputy DSL

-Ms Cobblah-West - Deputy DSL

-Mrs Geoghegan - School Counsellor
+Mrs Manderson - Headteacher Ms Rockell - SMHL/DSL Mrs Wright - SENCO Miss Dale - Deputy DSL Ms Cobblah-West - Deputy DSL Mrs Geoghegan - School Counsellor/SMHL